*According to the latest update on the CBSE Syllabus 2023-24, this chapter has been removed.

 Cohesion: Mutual attraction between water molecules.

 Adhesion: Attraction of water molecules to the polar surface.

-Surface tension: attraction of water molecules to each other in the liquid phase more than water in gas phase
+Surface tension: Attraction of water molecules to each other in the liquid phase more than water in the gas phase.

 13. What essential role does the root endodermis play during mineral absorption in plants?

 Because of the deposition of lignin and suberin, endodermal cells have thickening in their radial walls.
 This prevents apoplastic movement of water and minerals, hence allowing only symplastic movement of minerals in plants.